adamrfox/rbk_nas_creds_reset/README.md

 # rbk_nas_creds_reset
 A script to reset SMB NAS credentials on Rubrik clusters

 This was built for a particular customer use case but others may find the code useful.
-Feel free to file issues for updates or fork the cdoe and contribute!
+Feel free to file issues for updates or fork the code and contribute!

 The concept is to scan a set of Rubrik clusters and bulk replace the SMB user (not the API user) for NAS hosts.
 This can be helpful if a password had changed or if reconfiguring is needed.